 If you’re ready to broach this difficult topic and tell your parents it's time to get hearing aids, there are right and wrong ways to go about it.
 Here are some tips for success.

-Do your homework – Take time to research the basics of hearing loss and hearing aids.
+Take time to research the basics of hearing loss and hearing aids.
 If your parents have limited knowledge, they’ll appreciate that you are a few steps ahead of them.
 If they already know a lot about hearing loss treatment, you’ll be able to have an intelligent discussion if you know the basics.
 You may also want to read up on age-related hearing loss and noise-induced hearing loss, both of which are common in older adults.

-Focus on the effects – Rather than talking incessantly about the hearing loss itself, which could cause your mom or dad to become defensive, focus on how the hearing loss is affecting your lives, especially if you are a caregiver.
+Rather than talking incessantly about the hearing loss itself—which could cause your mom or dad to become defensive—focus on how the hearing loss is affecting your lives, especially if you are a caregiver.
 You might tell them that you are sad to see they don’t enjoy playing bridge anymore or going to the theater as they once did.
 You might mention that they seem tired and frustrated more often because listening with hearing loss is much harder than with normal hearing.
 You might even tell them how much their young granddaughter misses being able to talk to them on the phone.
 Ask them to open up to you about other challenges the hearing loss is causing.

-Be an advocate – If you succeed, and Mom or Dad ends up with new hearing aids, that’s wonderful.
+If you succeed, and Mom or Dad ends up with new hearing aids, that’s wonderful.
 But, new hearing aids are only the beginning of the better hearing journey.
 Adjusting to new sounds and getting used to handling hearing aids isn’t easy for everyone.
 You can be a valuable resource for your folks by practicing hearing aid care with them in between their follow up appointments, talking about all the new sounds they are hearing and just being patient with their process.
 Make sure that they know there is an adjustment period.